• Skip to primary navigation

 • Freezing Instructions: This pumpkin bread freezes well.
 Wrap in parchment paper and store in an airtight container in the freezer for up to 1 month.
 Allow to thaw at room temperature for 30 minutes, or heat in the microwave in 10-second increments until just warm.

 Don’t fret about the holidays, I’ve got you covered.
 Especially since we’re getting the ball rolling nice and early!
 Pumpkin = friend, not foe.
-YAAASSS!!
 Holiday, let’s do this!
 Also, if you’re looking for another amazing GF bread recipe, try my friend Sharon’s gluten free cornbread.
 I’m probably going to make a batch of this healthy pumpkin oatmeal muffins and gluten free pumpkin cookies to keep this bread company.
 Are you excited about the holidays?
-What flavor of quick bread do you like the best?

 Sending you all my love and maybe even a dove, xo Demeter ❤️